azonin/ezcad-2-to-3/README.md

 ## Configuration
 Edit the `section-template.txt` file to adjust the [TC (Time Correction and Delay values)](https://www.youtube.com/watch?v=gFvbrNnvijo) to match your machine.

+Edit the `ezcad-2-to-3.vbs` file to set the source machine and target machine wattage and lens size

 ## Usage